-It is not just a matter of the number of antennas you have when trying to choose the best PC wifi adapter.
+It is not just a matter of the number of antennas you have when choosing a Wi-Fi adapter.
 You need to look at the quality of the antennas as well.
 Pay attention to the size of the tubes.
 The size determines the data-carrying capacity and the range.

 The Speed of the Card

-Think about how fast you want your PCI express wifi card to be.
+Think about how fast you want your PCI express Wi-Fi card to be.
 This is not a calculation to perform in isolation because you need to consider the entire network.
-Most of the PCIe wireless cards available these days will have a reasonable speed even at the lower end of the pricing scale.
+However, most of the PCIe wireless cards available these days will have a reasonable speed even at the lower end of the pricing scale.

-If you know that you will need the fastest possible PCI wifi adapter for your desktop, then lookout for this when you are comparing the different products available.
-You will pay more for fast PCI adapters prepared for this.
+If you know that you will need the fastest possible PCI Wi-Fi adapter for your desktop, then lookout for this when comparing the different products available.
+Naturally, you will pay more for fast PCI adapters prepared for this.

 What Operating System?